Limited or no credit? You’re in good company.

 That means some people who had robust credit files at one time could potentially find themselves with a thin file or no credit score if they close accounts or stop using credit.

-If you have a history of credit but no longer have a score, make a small purchase on one of your existing accounts and pay it off right away, says Barry Paperno, consumer credit expert.
+If you have a history of credit but no longer have a score, make a small purchase on one of your existing accounts and pay it off right away.

-That will give you the recent activity the scoring formula needs to assign you a score, he says.
+That will give you the recent activity the scoring formula needs to assign you a score.